talha-cyber/aeo_audit_tool/README.md

 This project is async-first and modular
-All logic is structured for testability and CI/CD Cursor AI tools reference ARCHITECTURE.md for module responsibilities
+All logic is structured for testability and CI/CD Cursor AI tools reference docs/ARCHITECTURE.md for module responsibilities See docs/ for all documentation, build plans, and runbooks.